jgm/pandoc/doc/org.md

 Export options
 ==============

-The following export keywords are supported:
+The following export keywords are supported.
+(Because they populate metadata fields, they will not generally affect the output unless you use the `-s/--standalone` option to generate a standalone document with metadata.)

 - AUTHOR: comma-separated list of author(s); fully supported.